 After form submission, you will be redirected to a Google page where it says response is received.
 You can edit the message and provide a link back to the website.
 This custom message and link will be shown to the users after they submit the form.

-But if you don’t want to redirect the users to a custom URL, then use the code below and change the parameters wherever it is necessary.
+/thank-you/ page - then use the code below and change the parameters wherever it is necessary.

 Google Form Notification

 Another cool feature is to get notifications to your email upon every entry.
 You can activate this feature in the spreadsheet by going to Tools » Notification Rules….
 Set rules on when to receive notifications and you’re good to go.

 Check if the Google Form is working

 Check if the responses are recorded in the form response or the spreadsheet.
 After the submission, if the form redirects you to the Google Form for missing entries, then check if the

 Google Forms now has file upload option in their native forms.
 I’m trying to implement it to a custom form but so far no luck.
 It is very complicated.
 There are methods to do it using app scripts which you can look out for.

 Though there are other free services like Formspree, SimpleForm etc, I trust Google with my data.
 This is because I’m aware that Google uses it for targeting ads.
 But I don’t know what other services use the data for.
 While using SimpleForm, I used to get a lot of spam from digital marketers.
 Obviously, the guy who owns SimpleForm is selling the email addresses to someone.

 I don’t mind it because I’m using the service for free.
 But I’m concerned about the entries by my users.
 I’m pretty sure that their emails will also be collected and sold.
 I don’t want my users’ inboxes to be cluttered with spam.
 At least with Google Forms, I did not face that issue.

 Try this and let me know - in the comment section - if it has worked for you.
 Any suggestions to improve the article is appreciated.